-- Develop a Motor Vehicle Improvement Plan that provide the necessary capacity and circulation improvements.
+- Develop a Motor Vehicle Improvement Plan that provides the necessary capacity and circulation improvements.

 - Pursue a Special Transportation Area (STA) designation and complete design standards to implement the design exception obtained for Highway 20 in the downtown core.
+(2018 Update: Subsequent to the completion of the 2010 TSP, the City and ODOT completed a project that implemented the design exceptions for Highway 20.
+Given that this project achieved the stated objectives, the City is no longer planning to pursue an STA designation.)

 - Acquire right of way from developers to meet cross-section needs

 - Perform Transportation System Management (TSM) Improve management of the existing transportation system through one or more measures, including:

 - Neighborhood Traffic Management

 - Functional Classification

 - Cross-section standards

 - Access Management

 - Local Street Connectivity

 - Perform Transportation Demand Management (TDM) Encourage other transportation modes during the peak travel demand period besides single occupant vehicles.

 - Designate Truck Routes through Sisters.

 This TSP also includes recommendations and resources that can be used to pursue these strategies.
 One key resource is a list of motor vehicle intersection and roadway improvements that will allow the roadway network to support projected growth in Sisters through the year 2030.
 This list is provided in Chapter 7 and is based on the implementation of an alternate route that circumvents downtown Sisters during peak periods of congestion.
-This alternate route provides relief to Highway 20 and consists of 3-lane arterial streets on Barclay Drive and Locust Street, multi-lane roundabouts or traffic signals at either end of the route, a roundabout at the Barclay Drive/Locust Street intersection, and intelligent transportation system (ITS) technology that detects congestion on the highway and directs traffic onto the alternate route.
+This alternate route provides relief to Highway 20 and consists of improvements on Barclay Drive and Locust Street, intersection improvements at either end of the route, a roundabout at the Barclay Drive/Locust Street intersection, and intelligent transportation system (ITS) technology that detects congestion on the highway and directs traffic onto the alternate route.
+(2018 Update: The 2018 refinement plan documents a phased approach to implementation of the alternate route.)